Question: Why did the big freeze-over happen during the eye of the storm, and why was it then safe for Dr. Hall to continue his journey north?

 Question: I noticed the librarian, Judith, never appears after the retrieval of penicillin, I say this because I missed a tid-bit of the film after they acquired it.
 Is she there just camera shy or did she freeze?

 Answer: She is indeed alive.
-Take a sure look at the scene when Jack Hall arrives.
-Judtih appears in the that scene.
+Take a close look at the scene when Jack Hall arrives.
+Judith appears in that scene.

 Question: Shouldn't cold air which was severe enough to kill a person upon exposure, have been cold enough to freeze the liquid in an LCD display?

 Answer: It should.
 But perhaps Dr Hall carrys it close to himself, warming it with his own body heat, and only takes it out briefly to look at it.

 Question: In the part where Frank falls through the glass roof, you see Jack use his pick to stop them.where does he stick his pick into if it is all glass?
 He couldn't have stuck it into ice because you see him wipe away just snow to see Frank.